Theatre in education: Some theatre improvisation games

 Divide the class into small groups of four or five.
 To each group give a topic or word; e.g. “Time”.
-Now each person in each group has to write down or remember words associated with the theme - slow, fast, boredom, quickly, and centuries.
+Now each person in each group has to write down or remember words associated with the theme - eg. slow, fast, boredom, quickly, or centuries.
 Each group has to make an object out of the members, linked to the theme (such as a clock).
 Ideally the group's object should move.

 Next, each group must bring the object to life and work out a way to bring in some or all of their words - linked to their movements.
 At the end they show the resulting people poem to the rest of the class, who try to guess the theme.